jeffreysilver/slowcovid-lambdas/docs/dialog.md

     * **The command stream is partitioned by phone number**, and each partition has only one consuming lambda.
 That ensures that we don’t process two commands for one phone number at the same time.
     * **DynamoDB tables are partitioned by phone number.** We rely on dynamoDB streams to propagate events to other contexts.
 Each stream partition has only one consuming lambda.
 That guarantees that each phone number’s events are processed in order.
 * **Event batching**
     * **All events produced by a single command are persisted together in one “event batch” item in DynamoDB.** Each command can produce multiple events.
-E.g., `PROMPT_COMPLETED` and `ADVANCED_TO_NEXT_PROMPT` is a common combination.
-We found that when we persisted events individually, without batching, that we couldn’t guarantee the order that one command’s events would appear in the stream.
+E.g., `PROMPT_COMPLETED` and `ADVANCED_TO_NEXT_PROMPT` are a common combination.
+We found that when we persisted events individually, without batching, that we couldn’t guarantee the order that the order the events would appear in the stream.
-    * **Each event batch is tagged with a sequence number.** The sequence number is carried forward from the kinesis command stream.
+    * **Each event batch is tagged with a sequence number.** We obtain the sequence number from the kinesis command stream.
 Each event batch is tagged with the sequence number of the command that produced the batch.
-Downstream consumers can use the sequence number to ensure that they don’t update based on old events.
+Downstream consumers can track the sequence number to ensure that they don’t update based on old events.
 * **Each command results in one DynamoDB transaction that both updates the dialog state and writes a dialog event batch.** It’s a simple way to ensure that our state and our events are in sync.
 * **Drill content doesn’t change while the user is in the middle of a drill.** When a user starts a drill, we take a snapshot of the drill and store it in dialog state.
 That snapshot stays in the user’s dialog state until the drill is complete.
 So modifications to a drill’s content won’t lead to a jarring experience for users who are in the middle of that drill.